Network Abstractions for Characterizing Communication Requirements in Asynchronous Distributed Systems: System Model

-We will now generalize our network abstractions to also incorporate events, which will be called \emph{communication abstractions} in the sequel.
+We will now generalize our network abstractions to also incorporate events, which will lead to \emph{communication abstractions}.
 Recall that we advocated already earlier to think of events as self-messages.
-Consequently, we can encode event occurrences as graphs consisting of only loops, with the convention that a loop counts as a simple path.
+Consequently, we can encode the occurrences and the witnessing of event $E$ as graphs consisting of loops only, with the convention that a loop counts as a simple path.
 This allows us to seamlessly interweave events and message chains.